altalmas/pyPro/Github/tutorial.md

     $ cd surface
     $ git rm submarine
+    $ git rm --cached submarine		: sometimes you need this
     $ rm -rf .git/modules/submarine

     go to .git/config and delete the parts related to submarine